 The seating accommodation of Members within the Chamber is arranged in tiers with tables.
-The Chamber has seating facility for 232 Members in air-conditioned comfort and is capable of accommodating 16 more without structural alteration.
+The Chamber has seating facility for 232 Members in air-conditioned comfort.
 Seats have been allotted in the House based on the number of seats entitled to by such political parties/groups; Government parties to the right of the Chair and the Opposition parties/ groups to the left of the Chair.

 Further there are few special boxes in the lower portion of the Chamber for some specific purposes.
 The Boxes for the Hansard Officials and the Parliament Officials are located in the right and left sides of the Chair respectively.
 The Boxes for Parliamentary Interpreters and Government Officials are located opposite the Chair.

 On the sides of the Chamber are wide Lobbies through which members enter.
 These Lobbies are suitably furnished to make them a comfortable place for members to sit and have informal discussions among themselves.